sybrew/the-seo-framework/readme.txt

 		* Title and description input counters are now synchronized at 60fps, instead of at 75~100fps sporadically.
 			* Only the trained eye can spot a minor delay on low response time monitors, but only whilst holding a repeat-key, which isn't realistic.
 		* Image previews now get loaded only after the "slowest" typist is done typing the image URL.
+		* When no excerpt of the content can be fetched, needless trimming no longer happens.
 	* **Timestamps:**
 		* The plugin no longer rectifies the timezones for its timestamps in the sitemap or for Facebook/Open Graph meta data, for it now relies on WP 5.3's patches.
 	* **Notices:**